 An introduction to the writing process through narrative, expository, and persuasive forms of writing.
 Consideration will be given to the fundamentals of English grammar, rhetoric, and composition and their application in effective written communication.
 This course focuses on the process of writing, from the prewriting to the first drafts to publication-ready final drafts.
 Emphasis is placed on writing skills needed for academic success, along with a focus on the process of discovering and developing ideas while identifying one's audience and communicating in a well-organized and clearly developed manner.
-Semester Long Course/ Only offered in Fall or Spring
+3 credits